codemytea/AES/README.md

 This repository contains the code for CS310 and it's associated project

 ## Main Modules (Overview)
- - sms-services: Controls the sending and receiving of messages using Gateway API
+ - `sms-services`: Controls the sending and receiving of messages using Gateway API
- - notification-service: Controls sending event-driven notifications (notification-trigger task) and temporal notifications (notification-service-task)
+ - `notification-service`: Controls sending event-driven notifications (`notification-trigger-task`) and temporal notifications (`notification-service-task`)
- - message-handler: Deals with incoming messages (through generating correct and relevant responses)
+ - `message-handler`: Deals with incoming messages (through generating correct and relevant responses)
- - message-compiler: Deals with outgoing messages (tailoring, compiling, chunking e.t.c.)
+ - `message-compiler`: Deals with outgoing messages (tailoring, compiling, chunking e.t.c.)
- - expert-system: Answers agricultural queries using RAG
+ - `expert-system`: Answers agricultural queries using RAG
- - user-characteristic-service: Calculates and provides user characteristics for qualitative tailoring
+ - `user-characteristic-service`: Calculates and provides user characteristics for qualitative tailoring
- - common: A collection of functionality/entities/models e.t.c. used by multiple modules - reduces code duplication
+ - `common`: A collection of functionality/entities/models e.t.c. used by multiple modules - reduces code duplication
- - kotlin-python-interop: Allows for Python functions (found in the 'resources' folder in 'main' of each module where applicable) to be called and run by Kotlin code in the 'kotlin' folder.
+ - `kotlin-python-interop`: Allows for Python functions (found in the 'resources' folder in 'main' of each module where applicable) to be called and run by Kotlin code in the `kotlin` folder.

 ## Exploring the Code

-If you'd like to have a look through the code, it is strongly recommended you start at sms-services/src/main/kotlin/com/aes/smsservices/Controllers/SmsController.kt, as this is the starting point of the entire application.
+If you'd like to have a look through the code, it is strongly recommended you start at `sms-services/src/main/kotlin/com/aes/smsservices/Controllers/SmsController.kt`, as this is the starting point of the entire application.
 Click through to each function to see the route an incoming message would take as this will provide the most holistic understanding of the system.

 ### Queues